-Social - risks arising from our business that have the potential to impact on society, including health and safety.
+Operational - risks arising from our business that have the potential to impact people,

-Governance - risks arising from our workplace culture, business conduct and governance.
+Social - risks arising from our business that have the potential to impact on society, (V) Risks that were considered for the including health and safety. viability assessment Governance - risks arising from our workplace culture, business conduct and governance.
 ESG - Environmental + Social + Governance.